vladcykka/My-Wallpapers/README.md

 * [Justin Wentz](https://www.artstation.com/justinwentz)
 * [DT's Wallpaper repo on GitLab](https://gitlab.com/dwt1/wallpapers)
 * And a couple of stills from movies I love, taken from Pinterest and Google images.
+* I have also taken a wallpaper from [this](https://github.com/unix121/i3wm-themer) repo.